zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-java-rest-api-service.md

 ```

 ## Run your service
-After adding all configurations and controllers, you are ready to run your service in the API Mediation Layer Ecosystem.
+After adding all configurations and controllers, you are ready to run your service in the API Mediation Layer ecosystem.

 **Follow these steps:**